BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_a_Transaction_with_Data.md

 ```
 As you can see, this sends the majority of the money straight back to the change address (mhZQ3Bih6wi7jP1tpFZrCcyr4NsfCapiZP) minus that standard transaction fee we've been using of 0.0005 BTC.
 More importantly, the first output shows an OP_RETURN with the data (fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef) right after it.

+## Send A Raw Transaction

-Sign it and send it, and soon that OP_RETURN will be embedded in the blockchain!
+Sign your raw transaction and send it, and soon that OP_RETURN will be embedded in the blockchain!

 ## Check Your OP_RETURN